lcthomas/eng612s22/labs/lab-6.md

 In this lab, you will describe an already existing scholarly dataset and discuss its contributions to a particular field and/or subfield(s).

 ## Selecting Your Dataset
-At the bottom of this page (as well as at the bottom of the page for [lab 4](https://lindsaythomas.net/eng612s22/labs/lab-4/){:target="_blank"}), I've listed some datasets you might use in completing this lab.
+At the bottom of this page, I've listed some datasets you might use in completing this lab.
 You may also find your own dataset to use for this assignment, perhaps one that relates more directly to your research and/or teaching fields of interest.
-However, if you want to use a dataset you have found on your own to complete this lab, I strongly recommend you run this choice by me before completing this assignment.
+However, if you want to use a dataset you have found on your own to complete this lab, I recommend you run this choice by me before completing this assignment.

 No matter what dataset you use for this assignment, you should select one you want to learn more about and that you are interested in spending some time with.
 It should also adhere to the below criteria:

 - It should be collected by someone else/an organization (i.e., not you), and it should be a "scholarly dataset."
 This means, broadly, that it should be a dataset that was created for the purposes of or to support academic research and/or teaching.
-This also usually means that it will have been collected by scholars, graduate students, higher ed instructors, research librarians, archivists, research center directors, etc.
+This also usually means that it will have been collected by scholars, graduate or undergraduate students, higher ed instructors, research librarians, archivists, research center directors, etc.
 - It should be “conceptually contained,” meaning all of the data should “go together” in some way.
 For instance, the data in the Post45 HathiTrust fiction dataset is composed of metadata about volumes of fiction held by HathiTrust published after 1945.
 The dataset you select should have clear principles of inclusion.
 - You should be able to access the majority or the entirety of the dataset.
 - You should be able to find at least some documentation of how the data was collected and who collected it.